 If you would like to begin working together, schedule an initial strategy session at no cost.
 If you still want to discuss working together after the session, we’ll set up a separate call for that conversation.

 As your doula my role is to come alongside you in your life.
-Much of the labor of care happens in the moments in between sessions, because that’s where where each person’s experiences inform the next steps.
+Much of the labor of care happens in the moments in between sessions, because that’s where each person’s memories and experiences bubble up.
 Together we will identify and uplift the stories, rituals, and ingredients of change which include your visions and values.

 Q: Who are full-spectrum services for?

 A: Full-spectrum doula services can be for anyone.
 Especially people who want to learn more about integrative and nonmedical care options.
 I work in partnership with each client and care team.
 To begin working together, schedule an initial strategy session at no cost.
 If we still want to discuss working together after the session, then we’ll set up a separate call for that.

 Q: How have your offerings shifted during the pandemic?